Women and Leadership

 Priorities and Projects

-- Organizing the ILA Women and Leadership conference
+- Organizing the ILA Women and Leadership conferences

 - Enhancing the status of women and leadership worldwide by providing a forum for networking, exchanging ideas, and mentoring